$4 million richer, Walrus.ai has a pitch for companies looking for QA-testing tools – TechCrunch

-The co-founders of Walrus.ai, a new software company which raised $4 million in a new round of financing fro Homebrew, Felicis Ventures and Leadout Capital, started their business with one problem.
+The co-founders of Walrus.ai, a new software company that raised $4 million in a new round of financing from Homebrew, Felicis Ventures and Leadout Capital, started their business with one problem.

-Jake Marsh, Ogden Nathan, and Scott White had a problem had left Wealthfront to launch a new service that would solve what they saw as a key problem with new business workflows.
+Jake Marsh, Ogden Nathan and Scott White had a problem.
+They left Wealthfront to launch a new service that would solve what they saw as a key problem with new business workflows.
 Their idea was to integrate the disparate software silos that different parts of their former business used to complete assignments.

 The company was going to be called Monolist and it was going to aggregate tasks across every tool into a single actionable list.
 Unfortunately it wasn’t working.